-"Grandfathered," "transitional," and "short-term" plans in the individual and small group markets aren't required to include EHB.
-For more information about these plans, see Questions 30-31.
+"Grandfathered," "transitional," and "short-term" plans in the individual and small group markets, as well as other arrangements like health sharing ministries, are not required to provide the full array of EHB.
+For more information about grandfathered plans, see Questions 30-31.